Bam4d/importSQL/README.md

 ## Running it

-To run it you have two option, but firstly you need to have your table and database ready
+To run it you have a few options, but firstly you need to have your table and database ready

 Run the following commands to set up the demo table: